maarten-pennings/303WIFILC01/4-display/readme.md

 gives us the following key points (focus on display; ignoring support for key scan):

  - The device is "semi" I2C.
-   It is I2C in the sense that it requires a start and stop condition, and in between those, bytes are sent.
+   It is I2C in the sense that it requires a _start_ and _stop_ condition, and in between those, bytes are sent.
    It is not I2C because the device itself has no I2C address, it needs to be on a bus by its own.
    It borrows from I2C that it has registers that the host (ESP8266) should write to, and those registers have a (one byte) address.

- - There is one system _control_ register at location 48H (0x48).
+ - There is one system _control_ register and four _data_ registers.

- - The control register determines whether the display is on or off, whether a 7 or 8 segment display is attached, and what brightness to use.
+ - The control register is at location 48H (0x48), it determines whether the display is on or off, whether a 7 or 8 segment display is attached, and what brightness to use.

    ![control](TM1650-control.png)